 In other words, know what you need and want in a shaver, and then make sure the one you choose can meet those needs.
 Keeping Strom’s advice in mind, we’re here to make it easier to find the electric razor that’s right for you.

 We scoured manufacturer’s websites and online retailers to find top-selling, highly-rated electric razors.
 We considered both foil shavers and rotary shavers, and we studied their advantages and disadvantages.

+“Foil shavers are able to get a closer and smoother shave,” said Strom.
+“They are especially better for sensitive skin.”
 By contrast, rotary shavers often work best to shave thick, coarse whiskers, and their rotating shaving heads typically flex and pivot to follow the contours of your jawline, chin and neck.